 ID Arrays not only displays a column of IDs in your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.

 (ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)

 This can be very useful if, for example, you are working with a long list of posts with many IDs required and the process of finding each ID would be time-consuming.

 Congratulations!
-Now you know how to locate page and post IDs in WordPress.
+Now you know how to locate your post or page ID in your WordPress website.

 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)